findmypast/vaultex/README.md

 # Vaultex

-Read only client for communicating with HashiCorop's Vault.
+A very simple read only client that authenticates and reads secrets from HashiCorop's Vault.

 ## Installation